jungvonmatt/visual-test/README.md

 ```

 You can also use an async function instead of the static array.
 The `urls` function receives the chosen environment as first parameter so you might grab the sitemap.xml to generate the urls dynamically

+For mor examples see the files in [`example`](https://stash.jvm.de/projects/JIN/repos/visual-regression-testing/browse/example)